Scanbot SDK has been acquired by Apryse! Learn more

 These checks should be conducted in a manner that is respectful and non-accusatory, ensuring that customers see them as a standard procedure.
 Customers should not feel like they are actively being suspected of theft.

-4. Optimizing software functionality:
+4. Optimizing software functionality

 The user experience of the mobile self-checkout app is crucial in preventing theft.
 A user-friendly interface that makes scanning and payment easy can reduce customer frustration, which is often a trigger for opportunistic theft.

 Retailers must ensure that their self-checkout app can reliably scan any barcode, including those that are small, wrinkled, or otherwise difficult to scan.
+They must equally prevent unwanted barcode scans – such as accidentally adding background items to the cart.

 To ensure these strategies are effective, retailers should invest in employee training and customer education.
 Employees should be well-versed in the features of the self-checkout system and trained to handle suspected shoplifting professionally.